laixintao/uwsgi-docs/Fastrouter.rst

     uwsgi --fastrouter 127.0.0.1:3017 --fastrouter /tmp/uwsgi.sock --fastrouter @foobar

-.. 注意:: This is the most useless Fastrouter setup in the world.
+.. note:: This is the most useless Fastrouter setup in the world.

 Congratulations!
 You have just run the most useless Fastrouter setup in the world.
 Simply binding the fastrouter to a couple of addresses will not instruct